Section for Biomolecular Sciences Department of Biology Copenhagen Biocenter, University of Copenhagen

-Our research activity is primarily centered on intracellular protein degradation via the ubiquitin-proteasome pathway.
+Our research activity is primarily centered on intracellular protein folding, stability and degradation via the ubiquitin-proteasome pathway.
 The ubiquitin-proteasome system is highly conserved and is the major pathway for intracellular proteolysis in all eukaryotic cells.
 Accordingly, ubiquitin-dependent protein degradation plays a pivotal role in the turnover of key regulatory proteins involved in a series of cellular processes, including cell cycle control, signal transduction, and protein folding.
-For a number of years a focus area for us has been how abnormal or misfolded proteins are targeted for degradation.
-To this end, we use fission yeast and mammalian cells in tissue culture as model systems, combined with a series of genetic, biochemical and molecular cell biological methods.
-In addition, we collaborate closely with a number of other research groups both in Denmark and abroad.
+For a number of years a focus area for us has been how, destabilized, abnormal or misfolded proteins are targeted for degradation.
+To this end, we use yeast and mammalian cells in tissue culture as model systems, combined with a series of genetic, biochemical and molecular cell biological methods, including high throughput technologies such as deep mutational scanning and genome-wide screens.